1072-datascience/hw3/README.md

 * Make the interactive web service of PCA analysis by Shinyapp
 * Scoring
   * 85: Make a shiny interactive web site to show PCA analysis (as the following picture) for the iris data such that users can specify which component to show (i.e., PC1, PC2, PC3 ...)
-  * Plus points: Extra visulizations or tabble to show more information, each for 2 points
+  * Plus points: Extra visualizations or tables to show more information, each for 2 points
     * input data
     * PCA result (i.e., amount of variances ... )
-    * correspondene analysis (CA)
+    * correspondence analysis (CA)
     * ...

 ![pcaExample](/images/img2.png)

 * You might start by integrating the following example (pcr.R) into shiny app.
-Of course, free to find other appropriate package for PCA.
+Of course, feel free to find other appropriate packages for PCA.

 ### pca.R